 The type of motivation that drive academicians to conduct research is an important indicator of the content, structure, and results of the study.
 The initial motivation types are measured in the survey under 3 main categories, namely, motivation to better understand a natural, technical, economic, or social phenomenon (purely academic motivation), to directly address a natural, technical, economic, or social problem, to improve the human condition/welfare (non-academic motivation).

-Purely academic motivation was strongly emphasized in the survey results, 84 % of the survey respondents marked academic motivation greater or equal to 7 on a scale between 0 and 10.
+Purely academic motivation was strongly emphasised in the survey results, 84 % of the survey respondents marked academic motivation greater or equal to 7 on a scale between 0 and 10.
 Followed by motivation to directly address a problem with 64 % of the respondents note equal or higher rates than 7.
 Improving the human condition/welfare, the purely non-academic motivation, was more balanced in comparison.
 35 % of the respondents replied with rates equal or smaller than 3 and 45 % with rates equal or higher than 7 in terms of improving the human condition/welfare being one of the main motivations in their research project.

 Social innovation does not necessarily be driven by socially oriented motivation; purely academic research questions can lead to the socially innovative outcomes as well.
 However, [H] we are expecting a significant correlation between the motivation to improve human condition/ welfare and the following outcome types that indicate the direct contribution of the project results to new or better services, products, processes, or ways of doing things that were targeted towards: